What is a Release Plan?

 Let’s take a quick look at the rows of the GO roadmap in the picture above from top to bottom.
 The first row captures the date or the time frame when a new product release should be available—for example, 1 March 2015, or first quarter 2015.
 As explained in my post 10 Tips for Creating an Agile Product Roadmap, I recommend using dates or timeframes on internal product roadmaps and omitting them on external ones, that is, on roadmaps that are shown to (prospective) customers.
 The second row states the name of the release like iOS 9.3 or Windows 10 mentioned before.

 The third row is the most important part of the GO roadmap.
-As its name suggests, it states the goal of a release, the benefit it should provide, and the reason for creating it.
+As its name suggests, it states the goal you want to achieve, the benefit you want to offer.
+You can think of the goal as a release goal if you work with major releases that package up feature enhancements or releases to make them available at the same time to the users.
 Sample goals include acquiring users, improving the user experience, and removing technical debt.
 The fourth row lists the product’s features that are necessary to meet the goal.
 Derive the features from the goals and ensure that they help create the desired benefits.
-Focus on what really counts; limit yourself to five features per release, and keep the features coarse-grained.
-The fifth and final row captures the metrics to determine if a release goal has been met—for example, x amount of users employ the product for at least thirty minutes per day within two weeks after the release becomes available.
+Focus on what really counts; limit yourself to five features per goal, and keep the features coarse-grained.
+The fifth and final row captures the metrics to determine if a goal has been met—for example, x amount of users employ the product for at least thirty minutes per day within two weeks after the release becomes available.
 Stating the metrics ensures that the goals on your roadmap are specific and measurable.

 How do the Release Plan and Roadmap Relate?